 WASHINGTON – Today, U.S. Rep. Al Lawson (D-FL-05), released the following statement on the jury’s decision regarding former U.S. Rep. Corrine Brown:

 " My thoughts and prayers are with Rep. Brown, her family, and all those affected.
 I believe Jacksonville is a better place, because of her three decades of public service.”

 WASHINGTON – U.S. Rep. Al Lawson released the following statement after Republicans forced a vote to repeal the Affordable Care Act and replace it with the American Health Care Act:

-WASHINGTON – U.S. Rep. Al Lawson (FL-5) released the following statement on the House Republicans health care proposal:
+WASHINGTON – U.S. Rep. Al Lawson (FL-5) released the following statement after Congress voted to fund the government through September:

 “Despite President Trump’s desire to play political games with our government, cooler heads have prevailed and we have passed legislation that will ensure our federal government is fully funded through the end of September.